canonical/charming-actions/README.md

 > added to the repository secrets as GitHub Actions will generate a context-bound token for
 > each workflow execution.

-The below snippet illustrates how to use all of the actions of the collection in the same
+The below snippet illustrates how to use the actions of the collection in a PR workflow, as well as a push workflow:
-workflow:

 ```yaml